-If desired, an alarm bell or light can be connected to the alarm contacts of the follower boiler.
+3. An alarm bell or light can be connected to the alarm contacts of the follower boiler.
 The normally closed alarm contact may be used to turn a device off if the boiler goes into lockout mode.
 The alarm contacts are rated 5 amps at 120 VAC.